vuex-orm/vuex-orm/docs/store/retrieving-data.md

 // [User { id: 1, age: 25 }, User { id: 2, age: 30 }]
 ```

-Or you may pass closure to the first argument to get full control of the condition.
-The argument is the data it self.
+Alternatively, you may pass a closure to the first argument to get full control of the condition.
+The argument is the data itself.

 ```js
 const user = store.getters['entities/users/query']().where(record => record.age > 20).get()